ius-csg/ccdc-handbook/docs/Menu/Boxes/Debian-Email.md

 The Debian email server is likely to be running the Postfix MTA (Mail Transfer Agent) for SMTP.
 This is usually done with TCP port 25 and TCP port 465.

-The Dovecot IMAP and POP3 server is also likely to be running, which allows mail retreval from a server.
+The Dovecot IMAP and POP3 server also could be running, which allows mail retreval from a server.
 IMAP usually uses TCP 143 for unsecure connections, and 993 for IMAP over SSL.
 POP3 uses TCP 110 for unsecure connections, and TCP 995 for POP3 over SSL/TLS.

-An unknown web interface is also likely.
+The 2018 MWCCDC team packet stated that only a SMTP service was essential, meaning that IMAP and POP3 were not avalible.

 ## Postfix
 Postfix has literally hundreds of config options.
 These options are usually stored in the `/etc/postfix` directory.
 The `main.cf` files contains config options, and `master.cf` which specifies what services it should run.